Introduction

 - Acts 1:6-7 says, “So when they came together, they asked Him, “Lord, will You at this time restore the kingdom to Israel?”

-- This defence of saying that this was merely a conditional prophecy and clearly acceptable also sets a new precedent for the bible.
+- 5. This defence of saying that this was merely a conditional prophecy and clearly acceptable also sets a new precedent for the Bible.
 It’s literally antibiblical.

 - If God not coming back was due to the unfaithfulness of a few people as they claim, then we must rejoice and praise God for the sins of those people because only through their unfaithfulness did we receive a chance to also be born and go to heaven.
 Right?
 Because then God was willing to end it early.
 To believe this is to say that God had no plan on allowing those who are alive today an opportunity to enter heaven.